 PSR J0933-4604 is the slowest rotating pulsar discovered in the MMGPS-L survey so far.
 It was discovered with S/N 19 with a spin period of 3.67 s at a DM of 123 pc cm-3.
 Similar to J1353-6141, the discovery observation revealed a possibility of nulling or intermittency.
 This discovery demonstrates that MMGPS-L is capable of finding pulsars with spin periods of the order of several seconds even though short observations and use of FFT-based search techniques (see e.g. Morello et al. 2020) are less sensitive to slow spinning pulsars.

 Besides time-domain techniques, we are also investigating continuum images in fields corresponding to the pointings where the new pulsar discoveries were made.
-Identification of point sources in these fields that match with the localised positions of the pulsars can better characterise the flux and spectral index of these sources.
+Identification of point sources in these

 9 EARLY RESULTS FROM IMAGING AND SPECTRAL LINE STUDIES